forax/write_your_own_java_framework_exercices/mapper/README2.md

 1. Let's start small, in the class `JSONReader` write a method `parseJSON(text, class)` that takes a JSON text, and the class of a Java Beans and returns an instance of the class with initialized by calling the setters corresponding to the JSON keys.
+   For now, let's pretend that the JSON can not itself store another JSON Object and that there is no JSON Array.

    For example, with the JSON object `{ "foo": 3, "bar": 4 }`, the method `parseJSON(text, class)`
    creates an instance of the class using the default constructor, then for the key "foo" calls